Gainesville’s Historic Evergreen Cemetery: An Oral History from City of Gainesville, Florida on Vimeo, courtesy of Aqueous Films.

 In the early 1990s, financial considerations caused the City Commission to consider the sale of Evergreen Cemetery to private interests.
 Following a public hearing on the matter in January 1994 and a vocal dissent by members of the community, the Commission decided that the City would maintain ownership of the Cemetery, and appointed, for the period not to exceed one year, a seven-member Evergreen Advisory Committee to provide guidance in a number of areas, including historical, cultural, financial and operational matters.

 As part of this process, the Advisory Committee (Thomas H. Fay, Katherine E. Macdonald, Marcus A. Milam, IV, Dorothy Hampton, Elmo Beville, Lucille C. George and James G. Richardson) met weekly from March 1994 through March 1995 with Pamela Ganley, the City of Gainesville’s Evergreen Cemetery Coordinator.
 As a result, it prepared and the City Commission approved the Articles of Incorporation and Bylaws for the re-established Evergreen Cemetery Association of Gainesville, Inc. which were filed on October 18, 1994.

-Evergreen Cemetery Association of Gainesville, Inc. received 501(c)(3) status under the Internal Revenue Code as a non-profit organization, in order to render donations tax deductible.
+Evergreen Cemetery Association of Gainesville, Inc. received 501(c)(3) status under the Internal Revenue Code as a non-profit organization, in order to render donations tax-deductible.
 All donations are used directly for Evergreen Cemetery enhancement and furthering its place as one of our region’s most significant historic sites.
 Membership in the Association is open to all interested persons.
-Currently, membership includes approximately 100 member/families.
+Currently, membership includes approximately 100 members/families.
 Various levels of dues have been established so that those who wish may assist in maintaining the financial stability of the Association and the Cemetery.